getify/You-Dont-Know-JS/async & performance/apA.md

 Chapters 1 and 2 went into quite a bit of detail about typical asynchronous programming patterns and how they're commonly solved with callbacks.
 But we also saw why callbacks are fatally limited in capability, which led us to Chapters 3 and 4, with promises and generators offering a much more solid, trustable, and reason-able base to build your asynchrony on.

-I referenced my own asynchronous library *asynquence* (http://github.com/getify/asynquence) -- "async" + "sequence" = "asynquence" -- several times in this book, and I want to now briefly explain how it works and why it's unique design is important and helpful.
+I referenced my own asynchronous library *asynquence* (http://github.com/getify/asynquence) -- "async" + "sequence" = "asynquence" -- several times in this book, and I want to now briefly explain how it works and why its unique design is important and helpful.

 In the next appendix, we'll explore some advanced async patterns, but you'll probably want a library to make those palatable enough to be useful.
 We'll use *asynquence* to express those patterns, so you'll want to spend a little time here getting to know the library first.